nik0spapp/usent/README.md

 - E. Riloff and J. Wiebe.
 Learning extraction patterns for subjective expressions.
-In Proceedings of the 2003 conference on Empirical methods in natural language processing, EMNLP ’03, 2003.  <br />
+In Proceedings of the 2003 conference on Empirical methods in natural language processing, 2003.  <br />
 - D. K. M Wiegand.
 Bootstrapping supervised machine-learning polarity classifiers with rule-based classification.
-In Proceedings of the ECAI-Workshop on Computational Approaches to Subjectivity and Sentiment Analysis (WASSA), 2009.  <br />
+In Proceedings of the ECAI-Workshop on Computational Approaches to Subjectivity and Sentiment Analysis, 2009.  <br />
 - T. Wilson, J. Wiebe, and P. Hoffmann.
 Recognizing contextual polarity in phrase-level sentiment analysis.
-In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, HLT ’05, 2005. <br />
+In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, 2005. <br />

 Installing dependencies
 ------------